 Dream of the Rarebit Fiend provides examples of:

 - Acid Reflux Nightmare: The whole premise is that people eat the eponymous dish and experience some very strange nightmares.
 Interestingly, some scholars have noted that rarebit— a dish consisting of seasoned cheese melted on toast— is actually a fairly innocuous meal, not the sort of thing most people would associate with nightmares.
 Presumably that's part of the joke.
+That said, there are old wives's tales about eating cheese before sleeping causing nightmares.

 - All Just a Dream: A Foregone Conclusion every time (it's right there in the title!), but this device let McCay get away with a lot more surrealism than he might have been able to otherwise.